Nandaka/PixivUtil2/readme.txt

                         1 - Download by member_id
                             (required: followed by member_ids separated by space) 2 - Download by image_id
-                            (required: folled by image_ids separated by space) 3 - Download by tags
+                            (required: followed by image_ids separated by space) 3 - Download by tags
                             (required: [y/n] for wildcard, start page, end page, followed by tags)